 You learn more about the origins of the Paralympics at the Mandeville Legacy website, here.

 #5 – The range of adaptive sports has expanded throughout the years and includes several adapted versions of able-bodied sports.

 Although there are sports that only disabled people play, you’ll recognize most of the events at the Paralympics.
 Swimming, cycling and athletics will happen in a similar way to their Olympic equivalents.
 Albeit split into many different classifications, and with added prosthetics, wheelchairs and human guides.

 Spectators at sports like wheelchair rugby, sitting volleyball and blind football, who are familiar with their able-bodied equivalents, will quickly realize that the Paralympic versions bear little resemblance to the sports they know and love.

 The ball used in blind football is less bouncy than a regular one and contains ball bearings to make it audible.

-It is played on a hard surface by two teams of five players.
-The area of play is smaller than in regular football and is surrounded by boards.
-The boards not only stop the ball from going out, but also reflect sounds from the ball and from footsteps, which helps players to orientate themselves on the pitch.
+Two teams of five players play it on a hard surface.
+The area of play is smaller than in regular football and boards surround it.
+The boards not only stop the ball from going out.
+But they’ll also reflect sounds from the ball and from footsteps, which helps players to orientate themselves on the pitch.
 Teams rely heavily on numerous audible clues, so spectators must stay silent during play.

 While the Paralympics won’t be back for a few years, we’re looking forward to the 2014 Games in Brazil and seeing all these amazing athletes!
-And in the meantime, there are a ton of great local adaptive sports competitions to check out including the International Quad Rugby Tournament here in Tampa that is taking place this weekend.
+And in the meantime, there are a ton of great local adaptive sports competitions to check out.
+That includes the International Quad Rugby Tournament here in Tampa that is taking place this weekend.
 Check it out!

 21st Annual Coloplast International Wheelchair Rugby Tournament